russwinch/python_conventions/README.md

 88 characters as per [Black](https://github.com/psf/black#line-length).
 This seems to be a reasonable limit to adhere to and displays well on most platforms, even with monitors that are in portrait orientations and split.
-Occasional small exceptions to this rule are fine for readability but don't go overboard; a hard limit of 100 is sensible.
+Occasional exceptions to this rule are of course fine for readability, but a hard limit of 100-120 is sensible.

 ### Multiline layouts